History of the New Democratic Party: Origins, early history, and Tommy Douglas

 In 1956, after the birth of the Canadian Labour Congress (CLC) by a merger of two previous labour congresses, negotiations began between the CLC and the Co-operative Commonwealth Federation (CCF) to bring about an alliance between organized labour and the political left in Canada.
 In 1958 a joint CCF-CLC committee, the National Committee for the New Party (NCNP), was formed to create a "new" social-democratic political party, with ten members from each group.
 The NCNP spent the next three times laying down the foundations of the New Party.
 During this process, a large number of New Party Clubs were established to allow like-minded Canadians to join in its founding, and six representatives from New Party Clubs were added to the National Committee.
 In 1961, at the end of a five-day-long Founding Convention which established its principles, policies, and structures, the New Democratic Party was born and Tommy Douglas, the long-time CCF Premier of Saskatchewan, was elected its first leader.
 In 1960, before the NDP was founded, one candidate, Walter Pitman, won a by-election under the New Party banner.
 Supporters of the New Democratic Party are sometimes referred to as "Dippers".

 The influence of organized labour on the party was reflected in the party's conventions, as affiliated unions sent delegates on a formula based on their number of members.
 Even after the party adopted a model of direct election by party membership, labour unions received a reserved 25% of the vote.
 This carve out was eliminated ahead of the 2012 New Democratic Party leadership election.

+The party had one non-union affiliate, the Woodsworth-Irvine Socialist Fellowship, a carry-over from the old Alberta CCF, in existence up to 2007.